Graduate Psychology Program

 Requests to waive MAP course prerequisites

 Occasionally, students wish to enroll in a given course before, or concurrently with, the prerequisite course(s), believing that they already possesses sufficient academic preparation in the area of the prerequisite.
-In such cases, students may Petition for a Waiver of Academic Requirements (see Academic Policies, Procedures and Services Section of the Catalog).
+In such cases, students may Petition for a Waiver of Academic Requirements.
 Students will be required to present evidence of earlier learning (e.g. syllabi of past courses at other schools, reading lists, writing in the area, etc.) and have the consent of their academic advisor, who will act in consultation with course instructor.
 Advisors determine whether the background is sufficient to permit students to enroll directly into the more advanced course.
-The one exception to this process is that prerequisites for beginning a clinical training placement may not be waived.
+The one exception to this process is that prerequisites for beginning clinical training may not be waived.

 Independent Studies in MAP

 Instructor-student and student-student dialogue is highly valued at AULA.
 Because of this, taking courses offered by the program (both required and elective) in the classroom setting is the most appropriate and desirable means of completing them.